mobarmg/apix-sparqler/README.md

-APIX-OAI
+APIX-SPARQLER
 ===================================

-An API-X extension for OAI-PMH provider dissemination.
+An API-X extension for serializing SPARQL Results.

 Building
 --------